nodejs/nodejs.org/pages/en/learn/getting-started/debugging.md

 ---
-title: Debugging - Getting Started
+title: Debugging Node.js
-layout: docs.hbs
+layout: learn.hbs
 ---

-# Debugging Guide
+# Debugging Node.js

 This guide will help you get started debugging your Node.js apps and scripts.